imgix/react-imgix/README.md

 If your desired feature falls outside this percentage, do not worry!
 You will probably still be able to achieve your feature with react-imgix's more powerful API: `buildURL`.

-This library exposes a pure function, `buildURL`, for generating full imgix urls given a base url and some parameters.
+This library exposes a pure function, `buildURL`, for generating full imgix URLs given a base URL and some parameters.

 ```jsx
 import { buildURL } from "react-imgix";